Fantasy islands devoted to love, art and olives in the Seto Inland Sea

 Visiting the Setouchi Islands requires planning, particularly for transport connections between the islands.
 Services can be irregular during the off-season, and depending on your itinerary, layover times can be long.

 The Setouchi Islands are particularly known for their thriving local art scene.
-A must-see for contemporary art fans, the site-specific and community-focused Setouchi Triennale showcases works from both Japanese and international artists.
+A must-see for contemporary art fans is the site-specific and community-focused art festival which showcases works from both Japanese and international artists.
 If you're visiting at other times of the year, some works are permanent island fixtures.

 Each year couples flock to Shodoshima Island to walk along the Angel Road, hoping to fulfill their romantic dreams.
 Angel Road is a sandbar that appears only twice a day during low tide and connects the beach to the tiny islet of Yoshima and other islands.
 People believe if you cross this path with your loved one, eternal love is yours.